By Delbert H. Rhodes

 Before a room of cheers, smiles, and sobbing eyes, he is celebrated, dignified, and credible.
 Here stands a simple man in thought and deed.
 Albeit throughout his life others have misjudged him, misconstrued his manner, misinterpreted his silence and aloofness as arrogant superiority, spoke harshly of him to demean his character, destroy his pathway to respect and success, and albeit some simply disliked him because seemingly, he disliked them.
 This man wants the best for every deserving person on the planet.

-With tears, welling in his moist and reddened eyes and a cosmic smile the writer enthusiastically waves to his public.
+With tears, welling in his moist, and reddened eyes and a cosmic smile the writer enthusiastically waves to his public.
 Attempting to meet every eye, he thankfully makes his fond farewells.
 Leaving the podium, he sidesteps as he departs the stage, never turning away from the audience.
 Never.
-After reaching the privacy of the wings, the writer falls to his knees in supplication.
+After reaching the privacy of the wings, the man falls to his knees in supplication.

 Clasping his hands before him as if to pray, he looks toward the heavens: “Father,” he tearfully whispers, “my success is your success.
 Thank you for loving me.”
 Placing his face between the palms of both hands, quietly and with humiliating joy, the writer weeps.